gowalla-archive/gowalla.github.com/_posts/2011-11-01-afnetworking-faq.md

 All request operations have the `inputStream` and `outputStream` property.
 To download data as its sent from the server, set the `outputStream` property with an `NSOutputStream` object,  To upload the contents of a file, for instance, by streaming it into the body of a request, set `inputStream` with an `NSInputStream` object.

+## Is AFNetworking compatible with [ARC](http://clang.llvm.org/docs/AutomaticReferenceCounting.html)?

+Yes, projects with Automatic Reference Counting (ARC) enabled can use AFNetworking.
+However, since AFNetworking's codebase does not yet use ARC, you will need to add compiler flags to get everything working.
+In Xcode, go to your active target and select the "Build Phases" tab.
+In the "Compiler Flags" column, set `-fno-objc-arc` for each of the AFNetworking source files.

+## When will AFNetworking transition to ARC?

+We are holding off on transitioning the codebase to ARC until a majority of developers have made the transition themselves.
+This decision is made in the hopes of not only maximizing compatibility of the library, but to keep the codebase accessible to programmers who are not yet familiar with ARC.
+Rather than duplicate work by branching, or complicating matters with pre-processor macros, AFNetworking will make the transition all at once, and will be tagged as a new major release.
+We expect to make this transition to ARC sometime in early 2012.

 ## What's with the "AF" prefix?

 The "AF" in AFNetworking stands for "Alamofire", which is the former name of the company known today as Gowalla.
 Alamofire Inc. was named after the [Alamo Fire](http://aggie-horticulture.tamu.edu/wildseed/alamofire.html), a hybrid of [the Bluebonnet](http://en.wikipedia.org/wiki/Bluebonnet_(plant))--Texas' state flower.

 Using AF is also a nod to the "NS" prefix used in Apple's Foundation framework, which harkens back to its [NeXTSTEP](http://en.wikipedia.org/wiki/NeXTSTEP) roots.

+---

+If you have any questions about AFNetworking, don't hesitate to get in touch (our contact information can be found on the [README](https://github.com/gowalla/AFNetworking/blob/master/README.md)).

+<sup id="footnote-1">1</sup> Well, two places, I guess.
+For the most up-to-date version of this FAQ, check out [the AFNetworking Wiki](https://github.com/gowalla/AFNetworking/wiki/AFNetworking-FAQ).